We are on a mission to help people live healthier lives; e.g. sleep better, perform better and increase their wellbeing!

 Epicenter Stockholm, located in the new Urban Escape area, is a co-working space where corporate innovators meet scale up entrepreneurs and creative talents to build services for tomorrow.
 BrainLit, a scale up based in Lund that now calls Epicenter their home away from home, provides a lighting system that is configured to mimic natural daylight.

-To create a positive impact for Epicenter's members, a conference room without windows have been pimped with BrainLit's lighting system.
+To create a positive impact for Epicenter's members, a conference room without windows have been pimped with new lighting.
 The control panel UI has been customized for Epicenter.
 The idea with the room is that the lighting should be so good that people don't need to think about it all.
 Features such as when a computer is connected to the projector in the room, the spotlights automatically turns off and the contrasts in the room adapt.
 If the users still would like to change the light themselves, the panel has a flat UI that is intuitive to navigate.

 We noticed that this room is becoming increasingly popular and that many members also preferred to film interviews in this room because of the high quality lighting that is free of flicker.